oracle/weblogic-toolkit-ui/documentation/1.0/content/navigate/model.md

 the data it needs about the archive path to the added entry and the file path where the content is found.
 Saving the WKT Project will update the archive to reflect the buffered operations performed in the editor.

+{{% notice note %}}
-**NOTE**: Don't forget to add the application to the model and set its `SourcePath` attribute to the path in the archive where it can be found, as shown in the following model file snippet.
+Don't forget to add the application to the model and set its `SourcePath` attribute to the path in the archive where it can be found, as shown in the following model file snippet.
+{{% /notice %}}

 ```yaml
 appDeployments: